-Our two churchwardens are Geoff Knappett and Lynda Frith with Allan Vaughan (Acting) and they along with David, our Priest in Charge, Mark our Assistant Priest and Hazel Cormack, Carolyn Jay and Philip Geddes, our Licenced Lay Ministers, are members of the PCC.
+Our two churchwardens are Allan Vaughan and Gareth Humphreys and they along with David, our Priest in Charge, Mark our Assistant Priest, Nicky our Assistant and Hazel Cormack, Carolyn Jay and Philip Geddes, our Licensed Lay Ministers, are members of the PCC.
 David chairs the meetings.

 The other PCC members are -